18F/18f.gsa.gov/content/posts/2018-07-06-ask-18f-plain-language-government-terms.md

 barely use.

 If you’re [testing your
-content](https://18f.gsa.gov/2016/04/19/looking-at-the-different-ways-to-test-content/) with users, watch for words and phrases that are confusing.
+content]({{ "/2016/04/19/looking-at-the-different-ways-to-test-content/" | url }}) with users, watch for words and phrases that are confusing.
 Whenever a new person joins your team, give them the glossary and have them ask you whenever they encounter something new and add it to list.